Choosing your real estate agent

 If I buy a home that needs restoring can you recommend builders, architects, etc?

 Yes.
 We work with a very reliable team.
-They're based in Asti and oversee building works, design, permissions, etc. We can recommend them to you even if you don't buy a house through us.
+They're based in Asti and Alba and oversee building works, design, permissions, etc. We can recommend them to you even if you don't buy a house through us.

 After I buy a home in Piedmont